ArjunXvarma/stock-alert-system/README.md

 # Stock Alert System

 The **Stock Alert System** is a full-stack, real-time trading platform that streams live market data, processes it with **WebSockets + Protobuf**, caches it in **Redis** for low-latency access, and serves **instant trade alerts** through a **FastAPI-powered backend** and interactive web dashboard.
-Designed with a modular signal engine, the system demonstrates **scalable backend architecture, efficient data streaming, and full-stack integration** — built to model real-world financial trading systems like [TradingView](https://in.tradingview.com/pricing/).
+Designed with a signal engine, the system demonstrates **efficient data streaming and full-stack integration** — built to model real-world financial trading systems like [TradingView](https://in.tradingview.com/pricing/).

 ---